 - An Introduction to Literature, Fifteenth Edition.
-Barnet, Burto, Cain. - A style-guide of your choice - Occasional texts that I will post on my website
+Barnet, Burto, Cain.
+Please buy the 15th edition via an online seller of your choice - A style-guide of your choice - · Occasional texts that I will post on my website

 Required work and grading scale: